Safety and security

 Demonstrations may occur with little or no warning in cities.
 Avoid any protests, political gatherings, or marches.

-Crime levels are generally low but there are higher levels of petty crime (particularly bag snatching and pick-pocketing) in the big city centres.
-This often involves co-ordinated gangs including minors.
-Targets are often hassled and jostled to distract them, while other members of the gang go into action.
+Crime levels are generally low but there are higher levels of petty crime (particularly bag snatching and pickpocketing) in the big city centres, such as Rome.
+Thieves can use a variety of methods to distract you.

-Be particularly vigilant on trains to and from the main airports in Italy (especially Fiumicino airport) and when unloading your baggage from trains and coaches.
-Thieves sometimes rob sleeping passengers on overnight trains.
+Be particularly careful with your belongings on trains to and from airports and cruise ship ports in Italy (especially Fiumicino airport), as well as on the Circumvesuviana train between Naples and Sorrento, and when unloading your baggage from trains and coaches.

 Use a hotel safe for valuables where possible.